FaithAlone.net

 Rejoice, O Bride Unwedded!

-Above, we see the incredible statement that Mary is "the propitiation of all the world".
+Above, notice the statement that Mary is "the propitiation of all the world".
 The Word of God says:

 1 John 2:1-2